 Other major towns and communities in Clwyd South include Cefn Mawr, Coedpoeth, Corwen, Johnstown, Llangollen, Rhosllanerchrugog – home to The Stiwt theatre – and Ruabon.

 Two beautiful valleys, the Dee and Ceiriog, cut through the constituency and provide rich veins of tourism potential.
 The latter was where the Battle of Crogen took place in 1165, which saw King Henry II’s army forced to retreat by brave Welsh soldiers.

 The tourism sector is particularly key for Clwyd South.
 Farming is also an important industry and the public sector is a big employer, while there remain high levels of manufacturing jobs.

-Major companies include Europe’s leading trailer maker Ifor Williams in Cynwyd, wood panel manufacturer Kronospan in Chirk, Minera-based Village Bakery and Dobson & Crowther in Llangollen, which is also home to the world famous International Musical Eisteddfod and the recently-restored railway line to Corwen.
+Major companies include Europe’s leading trailer maker Ifor Williams in Cynwyd, wood panel manufacturer Kronospan in Chirk and Minera-based Village Bakery.
+Llangollen is also home to the world famous International Musical Eisteddfod and the recently-restored railway line to Corwen.
 The constituency also contains Bangor-on-Dee Racecourse.